 Walk on Left, Bike on Right Says WV Pedestrian Law

-Pedestrians – people walking or jogging on roads – are 150% more likely to be killed in a West Virginia car accident than those traveling by car, truck or SUV.
-For example, in 2013, 4,735 pedestrians were killed in traffic crashes, and more than 150,000 were treated in emergency rooms for crash related injuries, according to the National Highway Traffic Safety Administration.
-Understanding and following the pedestrian laws and tips below will help keep you safe.
+Pedestrians – people walking or jogging on roads – are 150% more likely to be killed in a West Virginia car accident than those traveling by car, truck, or SUV.
+In 2013 alone, 4,735 pedestrians were killed in traffic crashes, and more than 150,000 were treated in emergency rooms for crash-related injuries, according to the National Highway Traffic Safety Administration.
+Understanding and following West Virginia’s pedestrian laws and the following tips below can help keep you safe.

 Walk Left, Bike Right: Traveling on the “Right Side” of the Road

 Walk on the Left Side of the Road in WV

 West Virginia pedestrian law says pedestrians must walk on sidewalks when available.
 However, when sidewalks are not available, the West Virginia code says, “…any pedestrian walking along and upon a highway shall when practicable walk only on the left side of the roadway or its shoulder facing traffic…”

 This law makes sense because it better allows pedestrians walking on West Virginia’s roads to keep a lookout for oncoming traffic and provides a better opportunity to get out of the way if a driver veers off course.
 The “whenever practicable” part of the law is not absolutely clear but would likely apply to situations like walking around a blind curve.
 In that example, it would probably be more practicable to walk on the right side of the road until you clear the blind curve.

 If you were injured while walking on the right because it seemed safer, a good car accident lawyer would likely be able to help you prove it wasn’t practicable for you to walk on the left.